Miami spoils Buddy Boeheim's big day in Syracuse

 After Miami jumped to a 5-0 lead, Buddy Boeheim made a 3 and a layup before he and Cole Swider hit back-to-back 3-pointers in an 11-0 run and Boeheim scored the Orange's first 10 points in a 13-3 spurt that gave Syracuse a 37-23 lead late in the first half.
 Bourama Sidibe sandwiched a pair of layups around a 3-pointer by Buddy Boeheim in a 7-0 run to open the second and give the Orangemen their biggest lead at 44-26.

-Syracuse earned the No. 9 seed and with play eighth-seeded Florida State in next weeks' ACC tournament.
+Syracuse earned the No. 9 seed and will play eighth-seeded Florida State in the ACC Tournament on Wednesday.

 Fourth-seeded Miami earned a double-bye into Thursday's quarterfinals.